Location & Position

 Location: Upper part of left lateral sector

-• Left lateral portal vein branch
+Supply: Left lateral portal vein + left hepatic artery branches

 III